iseries/pn3uma/README.md

 Go into the created folder with `cd pn3uma` and install the framework with all necessary dependencies via `composer install`

 ## Developer notes
-If you want to develop on this web interface you have to install tailwind on the project's root folder.
+If you're interested in contributing to pn3uma you have to install tailwind in the project's root folder.

 ### Install tailwind
 ```Shell
 npm install -D tailwindcss postcss autoprefixer
 npx tailwindcss init
 ```

+Anyway, feel free and raise issues or pull requests.